A Generalized Information Bottleneck Theory of Deep Learning: Effect of PCA Dimensionality on GIB Dynamics

 \section{Effect of PCA Dimensionality on GIB Dynamics}

 Figure \ref{fig:kpca_comparison} demonstrates the impact of PCA dimensionality on observed GIB dynamics.
-With only 25 principal components, the compression phases are absent; trajectories show limited leftward movement and often remain clustered.
-However, as we increase to 50 components (shown in main results) and then to 100 components, the compression phases become increasingly apparent.
+With only 25 principal components, the dynamics are erratic and noisy.
+However, as we increase to 50 components (shown in main results) and then to 100 components, the dynamics become less noisy.
 This progression suggests that capturing synergistic information requires sufficient dimensionality to represent the complex feature interactions present in the original input space.